 What are the top technical issues that enterprise SEOs monitor?

 Our survey respondents identified technical optimization as their highest priority and most effective strategy, which begs the question – what technical issues are they monitoring most closely?
-The answer for small, medium, and enterprise-level businesses was the same: page speed, indexation, and duplicate content.
+The answer for small, medium and enterprise-level businesses was the same: page speed, indexation, and duplicate content.
 Small and medium-sized companies also wrestle with broken links, but that was less of an issue for enterprise-level firms.

 We included a free response option in this question, which led to some interesting fill-ins.
-We received a few “mobile friendliness” responses – from both agencies and in-house SEOs – which is a concern spreading like wildfire through the industry.
-We had a few mention “all”, underscoring the importance of a well-designed, comprehensive SEO approach – and the difficulty in teasing out individual factors as being more important than the others.
+We received a few “mobile friendliness” responses – from both agencies and in-house SEOs – which is a concern spreading like a wildfire through the industry.
+We had a few mentions “all”, underscoring the importance of a well-designed, comprehensive SEO approach – and the difficulty in teasing out individual factors as being more important than the others.
 Perhaps the most poignant response came from an in-house SEO, who really delivered a slice of the enterprise life: “200,000+ pages; we look at them all, but can only immediately react on canaries.”